How much could there possibly be to know about packing and shipping envelopes? More than you think.

 It's easy to take the envelope for granted, but it definitely deserves more thought.

-“The envelope is the first thing your audience sees, so its appearance says so much about your business,” explains Veronica Kido, president of Kido Communications, LLC, a marketing communications firm in Medfield, MA.
-“You are communicating a non-verbal, visual and tactile message through the envelope so you want to keep in mind the impression you hope to make.
-Your envelope should reflect both your brand and personality.”
+"The envelope is the first thing your audience sees, so its appearance says so much about your business," explains Veronica Kido, president of Kido Communications, LLC, a marketing communications firm.
+"You are communicating a non-verbal, visual and tactile message through the envelope so you want to keep in mind the impression you hope to make.
+Your envelope should reflect both your brand and personality."

-Use these five facts about envelopes to choose the right one for the job:
+Use these five tips to choose the right one for the job:

 1. Size It Right: Size impacts cost and mailability.
 Make sure contents fit snugly enough and that the envelope is a regulation size for the U.S. Postal Service — otherwise you'll pay extra to send it.

-2. Brand It: There are plenty of ways to display your logo.
-If you send a lot of mail, professionally print the graphic and your address in color or black-&-white directly on envelopes or specialty labels.
-If you don’t send much volume, set up a template in your word-processing program that includes the image and information, and then produce them one at a time in color or black-and-white directly from your home or office printer.
+2. Brand It: If you send a lot of mail, professionally print your logo and address directly on envelopes or specialty labels.
+If you don't send much volume, set up a template in your word-processing program that includes the image and information, and then produce them directly from your printer.

-3. Show Your Colors: “If you’re using mailing labels, you can explore a wider range of envelope colors,” says Mitch Dowell, founder and creative director of Branding Experiences, a marketing, design and branding agency in the Baltimore, MD-Washington, DC, area.
-“However, if you’ll be hand-addressing, you may want to go for lighter colors where the handwriting can be easily read.”
+3. Show Your Colors: "If you're using mailing labels, you can explore a wider range of envelope colors," says Mitch Dowell, founder and creative director of Branding Experiences.
+"However, if you'll be hand-addressing, you may want to go for lighter colors where the handwriting can be easily read."
 Be sure to select tones that match or complement the colors in your logo.

 5. Protect the Contents: For important documents, Charles Alvino, project specialist with the pack and ship team at Staples, recommends a padded mailer with stiff edges.
 Security envelopes with special linings, and Tyvek® envelopes, provide extra protection.